Bills Have Mishandled Sammy Watkins and Can't Escape Embarrassment in 2017

 Sammy Watkins now in a great position.
 If he plays up to his capabilities, he will be one of the most sought-after free agents next winter.5/2/2017, 7:07:22 PM

 The difference of about $3 million between the estimated franchise-tag cost and the price attached to a fifth-year option may not seem like much at first.
-But every dollar can become precious entering free agency, especially for the Bills, a team likely to be only just above league average in 2018 with their available cap space.
+But every dollar is precious entering free agency, especially for the Bills, a team likely to be only just above league average in 2018 with their available cap space.

 The Bills are projected to have $32.6 million in cap room, according to Spotrac, which means franchising Watkins would gobble up about half of their free-agency spending money.

 They've backed themselves into a situation where if they win on the field because of Watkins, they still end up losing away from it.
-And even with Watkins' brittle nature, that outcome isn't hard to imagine.
+And even with his brittle nature, that outcome isn't hard to imagine.

 Yes, Watkins has missed plenty of game time and often been hobbled and not at his best when suited up.
-But although it seems like a foggy and distant memory, Watkins has gone through long stretches of health too.
+But although it seems like a foggy and distant memory, he has gone through long stretches of health too.
 And during those times, he's looked like a fourth overall pick.

 That's where Watkins was selected in 2014.
 Then during his rookie season, his body stayed in one piece for all 16 games, and the result was finishing just shy of 1,000 receiving yards.
-Watkins didn't need much time to adapt at much higher level of competition, and during just his second NFL game, he went off for 117 yards on eight catches with a touchdown.
+Watkins didn't need much time to adapt to a much higher level of competition, and during just his second NFL game, he went off for 117 yards on eight catches with a touchdown.

 Watkins soared in 2015 even while dealing with injuries.
 He missed three games and was only physically present for a few others.
 The true Watkins wasn't seen until Week 9.
-Then during the nine-game stretch that followed, he still erupted for seven touchdowns and three games with 130-plus receiving yards.
+Then, during the nine-game stretch that followed, he still erupted for seven touchdowns and three games with 130-plus receiving yards.

 No one should have any questions about Watkins' ability.
 That includes the decision-makers in Buffalo, a group evidently led by rookie head coach Sean McDermott after Doug Whaley was relieved from his duties as general manager.